 The Earth provides a comfortable environment for life to flourish.
-But is it possible that some planets have more favorable conditions for life than our home?
+But is it possible that some planets have more favorable conditions for life than our homes?
 And if so, is there a chance that life has evolved on these other planets?

-This blog post will consider the question of what makes a planet best habitable, as well as whether or not earth is the best place for life to exist in the whole universe.
+This blog post will consider the question of what makes a planet best habitable, as well as whether or not the earth is the best place for life to exist in the whole universe.

 What is the best planet for life?